HK, China stocks resume slump on regulatory concerns, COVID jump | Business

 HK, China stocks resume slump on regulatory concerns, COVID jump

-Shares in Hong Kong and China resumed their slump on Friday after rebounding in the previous session, as persistent concerns over regulatory crackdowns outweighed Beijing's attempts to calm markets.
-A resurgence in COVID-19 cases in mainland China also dented investors' risk appetite.
-Hong Kong tech shares slumped again, putting the benchmark Hang Seng index on track for its worst week in 16 months.
+Shares in Hong Kong and China resumed their slump on Friday after rebounding in the previous session, with key indexes booking their worst monthly performance in years, as persistent concerns over regulatory crackdowns outweighed Beijing's attempts to calm markets.
+China's blue-chip CSI300 Index closed down 0.8% and posted its biggest monthly loss since October 2018, while the Shanghai Composite Index lost 0.42%, capping its worst month since May 2019.

 - Country: